worldbank/rissk/FEATURES_SCORES.md

 **Feature**

 `f__answer_removed` is constructed using interviewing events in the paradata.
 It counts the number of times an event of type `AnswerRemoved` was logged for an item.
 These can be due to either an interviewer actively removing the answer to an item or due to Survey Solutions removing answers as a consequence of an interviewer action.
 A changes to the response of a question linked to a roster may produce multiple such events.
-The item may no longer exist in the microdata.

-[@Gabriele]: <> (The item may no longer exist in the microdata.
-How do we deal with them?)

 **Score**

-[@Gabriele]: <> (Let's talk about item vs question level again)

 Anomalies in `f__answer_removed` are detected using the [ECOD](https://arxiv.org/pdf/2201.00382.pdf), a fast, non-parametric and easy-to-interpret algorithm using cumulative distribution functions.
 The `contamination` parameter is set to 0.10 by default (based on testing data) and can be adjusted in `environment/main.yaml`.
 Increase it to be stricter, decrease to be more lenient.
 Anomalies are detected on the question level (`variable_name`) to reduce disaggregation.
 Each question is considered to have an anomaly if an anomaly was detected for the question on any `roster_level`.